Hobbies and Interests to Put on a Resume (List of 20+ Examples)

 Outside the Box

-Pro Tip: What if you land the interview, then they ask you to describe yourself in three words?
+Pro Tip: What if you land the interview, then they ask you to very common interview questions, such as asking to describe yourself?
 Use resume action words to show how well you’ll fit the job.

-Looking for resume buzzwords to use in a student resume?
+Looking for resume power words to use in a student resume?
 Want help making it 10x more effective?
 See our guide on the subject: Student Resume Sample & Complete Writing Guide [with 20+ Examples]

 “Responsible for” is the sneakers-in-a-dryer of resume words.